-POLICY ENV 9: IMPORTANT VIEWS - The following views (see table 3 and figure 13) are important to the setting and character of the village.
-Development proposals should respect and protect them.
-Development that would have an unacceptable impact on the identified views will not be supported.
+POLICY ENV 8: IMPORTANT VIEWS - The following views (see table 3 and figure 13) are important to the setting and character of the village.
+Development proposals should ensure that these views are respected by integrating new buildings within the landscape and ensuring that sightlines to significant landmarks/features are not obscured.

 - 1. From high shoulder on byway B30/5, a 360° panorama taking in all of the southern half of the Plan Area, including the valley in which the village is located. - 2.
 From ridge on Footpath B83 looking east and west along valley and line of Crackbottle Lane - 3.
-Looking south along Wood Lane from the first rise on Wood Lane climbing out of the Eye Brook valley towards Tugby

-- 4. From the end of the narrow track beside field 037 at the edge of the village, view west-northwest over a very well-preserved ridge and furrow field into a steep-sided valley and up toward the parish boundary and the highest part of the Plan Area - 5.
+Looking south along Wood Lane from the first rise on Wood Lane climbing out of the Eye Brook valley towards Tugby - 4.
+From the end of the narrow track beside field 037 at the edge of the village, view west-northwest over a very well-preserved ridge and furrow field into a steep-sided valley and up toward the parish boundary and the highest part of the Plan Area - 5.
 From the end of the track (bridleway B90/1) leading past the village hall at the end of Main Street, southwest over rolling, wooded open countryside toward the high ground between Rolleston and Noseley - 6.
 From field 043 behind the village hall, southeast over a small steep-sided valley to the horizon on the parish boundary high ground between Tugby and Hallaton

-Figure 13: Important views
+Tugby and Keythorpe Neighbourhood Plan Referendum version July 2022 Figure 13: Important views